Dry January: 7 Tips For Reaching And Maintaining Sobriety

 6. Explore Holistic Techniques

-Dry January is a great time to practice holistic techniques for self-care and physical and mental wellness.
+Dry January is a great time to practice holistic therapies and techniques for self-care and physical and mental wellness.

 Putting your mind and body’s health first will help you to continue on the path of sobriety during Dry January.